-Part V - APPLICATION REVIEW INFORMATION
+PART V - APPLICATION REVIEW INFORMATION

-A. CRITERIA
+A. Criteria

-1. Initial Review Criteria.

-The SBIR/STTR office will perform an initial review to ensure that the applications meet minimum requirements.

-2. Merit Review Criteria.
+- 1. Initial Review Criteria.
+The SBIR/STTR office will perform an initial review to ensure that the applications meet minimal requirements. - 2.
+Merit Review Criteria.
 The Phase II grant application must contain enough information on progress accomplished under Phase I, by the time of Phase II grant application submission, to enable an evaluation of the project's promise if continued into Phase II.

-Phase II grant applications will be evaluated using the following criteria:

-- 3. Strength of the scientific/technical approach as evidenced by: (1) the strength and innovativeness of the overall idea and approach for the combined Phase I/Phase II project, (2) the significance of the scientific or technical challenge, and (3) the thoroughness of the presentation. - 4.
-Ability to carry out the project in a cost effective manner as evidenced by: (1) the qualifications of the Principal Investigator, other key staff, consultants and subcontractors, if any, and the level of adequacy of equipment and facilities; (2) the soundness and level of adequacy of the work plan to meet the problem or opportunity; (3) with regard to the Phase I objectives, the degree to which Phase I has proven feasibility of the concepts; and (4) the degree to which the DOE investment in the project would be justified by the level of proposed research effort. - 5.
-Impact as evidenced by: (1) the significance of the technical and/or economic benefits of the proposed work, if successful, (2) the likelihood that the proposed work could lead to a marketable product or process, and (3) the likelihood that the project could attract further development funding after the SBIR or STTR project ends.
-The following evidence is also evaluated: (4) the information contained in the company's Commercialization Plan, including past history of commercializing SBIR/STTR or other research, (5) the existence of Phase II funding commitments from the applicant, other private sector, or non-SBIR/STTR funding sources, and (6) Phase III follow-on funding commitments for the subject of the research.
+Phase II grant applications will be evaluated using the following criteria: - a.
+Strength of the scientific/technical approach as evidenced by: - i. the strength and innovativeness of the overall idea and approach for the combined Phase I/Phase II project, - ii. the significance of the scientific or technical challenge, and - iii. the thoroughness of the presentation. - b.
+Ability to carry out the project in a cost effective manner as evidenced by: - i. the qualifications of the Principal Investigator, other key staff, consultants and subcontractors, if any, and the level of adequacy of equipment and facilities; - ii. the soundness and level of adequacy of the work plan to meet the problem or opportunity; - iii. with regard to the Phase I objectives, the degree to which Phase I has proven feasibility of the concepts; and - iv. the degree to which the DOE investment in the project would be justified by the level of proposed research effort. - c.
+Impact as evidenced by: - i. the significance of the technical and/or economic benefits of the proposed work, if successful; - ii. the likelihood that the proposed work could lead to a marketable product or process, and the likelihood that the project could attract further development funding after the SBIR or STTR project ends; - iii. the information contained in the company's Commercialization Plan, including past history of commercializing SBIR/STTR or other research; - iv. the existence of Phase II funding commitments from the applicant, other private sector, or non-SBIR/STTR funding sources; and - v.
+Phase III follow-on funding commitments for the subject of the research. - 3.
 Each criterion will be assigned a numerical rating based on the evidence provided.
 The overall score of the application is determined by the average of the numerical ratings for the three criteria.
 The Impact criterion is evaluated in two parts; technical potential and business capability.
 Technical potential as evidenced by 1, 2, and 3 is evaluated during peer review and is provided a rating.
 Business capability as evidenced in 4, 5, and 6 is evaluated internally by DOE experts and provided a rating.
 The ratings for technical potential and business capability are then averaged into one rating for the Impact criterion.

-6. Other Selection Factors.
+4. Other Selection Factors.
 The Selection Official may consider other program policy factors such as program balance of funds distribution and needs of the technical programs.